Sygic/sygic-maps-kit-ios/README.md

 ## Sample Application

 To get familiar with all the features available, you can first try out our sample application.
 To run the application, clone the repo, and run `pod install` from the `Example` directory first.
 Open `SygicMapsKit.xcworkspace` and build.
+Read about samples and how to use them at our [wiki][MapsKitWiki]

 [![Example1][Example1Thumbnail]][Example1][![Example2][Example2Thumbnail]][Example2][![Example3][Example3Thumbnail]][Example3][![Example4][Example4Thumbnail]][Example4]

 ## Requirements

+* **Request the Sygic API key**.
+To start developing with Sygic Maps SDK, please [fill this form][SygicAPIKey] and get your API key.
+* Swift 4.2

 ## Installation